owid/owid-grapher/README.md

 ## Development server

 `cp .env.example .env` and populate `.env` with your database details.
-Then run `yarn setup` to do an initial compilation.

 Finally, run `yarn dev` and head to `localhost:3030`.
 If everything is going to plan, you should see a login screen!
 The default user account is "admin@example.com" with a password of "admin".